 How much water do strawberries need?
 How can you learn about watering strawberries?
 The key is to provide enough moisture, but never too much.
 Soggy soil is always worse than slightly dry conditions.
 Read on to learn more specific information about strawberry irrigation.

 Strawberry Water Needs

-Generally, there is no need to water strawberries if your climate receives around 1 to 1.5 inches (2.5 to 3.8 cm.) of rainfall per week.
+Generally, there is no need to water strawberries if your climate receives around 1 to 1.5 inches (2.5-4 cm.) of rainfall per week.
 In drier climates, you’ll have to provide supplemental moisture, especially during hot, dry weather.

 As a general rule, figure about an inch (2.5 cm.) of water per week, although you may need to increase that amount to as much as 2.5 inches (6 cm.) during hot, dry summer weather.